elankath/mcmdesign/src/mcm_facilities.md

 | 16    | Unauthenticated     | request does not have valid creds for operation.
 Note: It would have been nice if 7 was called Unauthorized.

 ### Status

+NOTE: This type is madly named.
+It should be called `MachineError` instead of `Status`

 [status](https://pkg.go.dev/github.com/gardener/machine-controller-manager@v0.47.0/pkg/util/provider/machinecodes/status) implements errors returned by MachineAPIs.
 MachineAPIs service handlers should return an error created by this package, and machineAPIs clients should expect a corresponding error to be returned from the RPC call.